Roasted Asparagus Salad with Cranberries and Feta Cheese

 roasted asparagus salad

 Out of all the asparagus recipes I’ve tried, this roasted asparagus salad with feta, pine nuts and vinaigrette is my absolute favorite.
-If you are looking for another great recipe you might try this shaved asparagus pesto salad.
+If you are looking for other great recipes you might try this shaved asparagus pesto salad or roasted parmesan asparagus with tomatoes.

 When spring comes around the markets are full of plump delicious asparagus for just a few short weeks.
 I make sure I buy it regularly throughout the season, but then I’m left wondering what to make with the bounty.